pocl/pocl/doc/sphinx/source/debug.rst

 -----------------------------------------------

-Both valgrind and sanitizers might report a huge amount of memory leaks coming from PoCL; this is caused mainly by two factors, LLVM and driver-held static data.
+Both valgrind and sanitizers might report a huge amount of memory leaks coming from PoCL; this is caused mainly by two factors;
+LLVM and driver-held static data.

-The OpenCL API unfortunately doesn't provide any API entry to uninitialize the entire implementation (e.g. all driver data).
-It does provide API entries to unload compiler: ``clUnloadPlatformCompiler()`` and ``clUnloadCompiler()``.
+The problem is that the OpenCL API unfortunately doesn't provide any API entry to uninitialize the entire implementation (e.g. all driver data).
+It does provide API entries to unload compiler though: ``clUnloadPlatformCompiler()`` and ``clUnloadCompiler()``.

-User can use these to ask PoCL to unload all LLVM data; note that with PoCL, this only works if all cl_programs and cl_kernels have been released.
+User can use these to ask PoCL to unload all LLVM data, but it should be noted that with PoCL, the LLVM data is freed only if all cl_programs and cl_kernels have been released before calling it.

-Usage is simple: call ``clUnloadPlatformCompiler()`` once, after all other opencl objects have been released, right before program exit.
+Usage is simple: call ``clUnloadPlatformCompiler()`` once after all other OpenCL objects have been released, right before the program exit.

 If the user sets ``POCL_ENABLE_UNINIT`` env var to 1, PoCL will also try to unload driver data.
-This feature might not work reliably so it's not official yet.
+This feature might not work reliably so it's currently considered experimental.

-Example: running a program compiled with AddrSanitizer, which calls ``clUnloadPlatformCompiler()``, with ``POCL_DEBUG=all POCL_ENABLE_UNINIT=1`` env variables will result in (if the program has no memleaks)::
+Example: Running a program compiled with AddrSanitizer, which calls ``clUnloadPlatformCompiler()``, with ``POCL_DEBUG=all POCL_ENABLE_UNINIT=1`` env variables will result in (if the program has no memleaks)::